 - Have the fees been paid?

-These are the minimum requirements that must be fulfilled; if they are not, your application is inadmissible.
+These are the legal requirements that must be fulfilled; if they are not, your application is inadmissible.
 In other words, no application is deemed to have taken place.
 The filing date is the date on which these requirements are fulfilled and is important for determining priority of your trademark versus the rights of others.

 It is essential that the payment is received by BIP SXM at the same time as the application.
 If not received simultaneously (payment and application), the filing date will be postponed to the date of receipt of your payment.